Commissaries unveil Savvy Shopper Sales Flyers for extra savings featured Jan. 16-29

-A new year brings a new look and feel for the Defense Commissary Agency’s (DeCA) Sales Flyer for Jan.
+FORT LEE, Va. – A new year brings a new look and feel for the Defense Commissary Agency’s (DeCA) Sales Flyer for Jan.
 16-29, offering customers even greater ways to save on everything from fresh produce, meat and more.

-(DeCA graphic: Lesley Atkinson)
+Customers can also add savings beyond already low commissary prices by becoming a Savvy Shopper; see the Savvy Shopper Sales Flyer (https://www.commissaries.com/rewards-and-savings/savings-center/featured-items-sales-flyer) for details.

+DeCA’s “Thinking Outside the Box” (TOTB) recipe for the period is Tomato Soup and Cheesy Toast (https://www.commissaries.com/recipes/tomato-soup-and-open-faced-grilled-cheese).
+Thinking Outside the Box recipes are dietitian-approved, offering quick and economical solutions for home-cooked meals.
+Customers can save even more on the items listed in these recipes.

 |Date Taken: